sophiedkk/pdp-demo/README.md

 - Install [git](https://git-scm.com/)
 - Install [Godot](https://godotengine.org/) 4.3 or higher

+## What is a terminal

+To run commands you need to have a terminal.
+On Mac/Linux this should already be installed (just try to search) for Terminal in you application launcher.
+On Windows you can use Command Prompt, Powershell, or Windows terminal (I don't think this one comes by default).
+If you install git you can also use Git Bash.
+The nice thing about that terminal is that you have access to Unix commands.

 ## How to download

 Either download the .zip file under the <> Code menu or open a terminal and navigate to the desired directory with `cd` and run: